 “I wouldn’t have an issue either.
 I just think it’s going to be a tough one,” she said.
 “It would have to be really lobbied very heavily.
 People would have to show them why the state could still do well and have their objectives met.”

 Mouzon said that the nature of homegrow makes it difficult to regulate, track, and test cannabis for quality.
-Thus, the lawmakers are not inclined to include it in the implementation bill, which will be difficult to pass in the first place.
+Thus, lawmakers are not inclined to include it in the implementation bill.
+Thus it will be difficult to pass in the first place.

-Like many insiders, he said it is more feasible to pass homegrow in the future.
+Like many insiders, he said it is more feasible to pass NJ home grow in the future.

 Medical Cannabis Issues